-For that indicator, WHO/UNICEF provides data for Brazil from 2000 to 2015.
-The average value for Brazil during that period was 95.8 percent with a minumum of 92.8 percent in 2000 and a maximum of 97.5 percent in 2015.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Brazil from 2000 to 2020.
+The average value for Brazil during that period was 84.2 percent with a minimum of 82.7 percent in 2000 and a maximum of 87.8 percent in 2020.

 Definition: Access to an improved water source, urban, refers to the percentage of the urban population using an improved drinking water source.
-The improved drinking water source includes piped water on premises (piped household water connection located inside the user’s dwelling, plot or yard), and other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection).
+The improved drinking water source includes piped water on premises (piped household water connection located inside the users' dwelling, plot or yard), and other improved drinking water sources (public taps or standpipes, tube wells or boreholes, protected dug wells, protected springs, and rainwater collection).